 Why am I being asked to attend a hearing?
 I wasn’t even there when it happened?

 Occasionally incidents are documented without your knowledge or the report indicates your involvement.
-If this has occurred, students are encouraged to contact the Student Conduct staff in the Dean of Students Office to discuss the incident further.
+If this has occurred, students are encouraged to contact the Student Conduct staff in the Vice President and Dean of Student Life Office to discuss the incident further.
 Not being present at an incident does not fully exempt an individual from responsibility in all situations, as all residents of a room, suite or apartment, are responsible to make sure policies are not violated in their assigned space.

 I’ve been accused of violating “complicity”.
 What does that mean?